Succession season 4: Here's what we know so far

 Succession season 4 release date

-Succession was renewed for a fourth season late last year, but considering production only just started in June 2022 - as confirmed by the show's official Twitter account - we won't see the fourth season of Succession until late-2022 at least.
+Succession was renewed for a fourth season late last year, and production began in June 2022.

 How and where to watch Succession series 4